HOW LONG SHOULD

 It is common for those brimming with enthusiasm to drastically overestimate how much time they have available for training.

 But, on execution, that proves not to be the case.

 If your life beyond your training (work, family or other demands) meant that taking time out of your day 5 times per week would cause an increase in stress levels, then you get into a situation where you are simply piling stress upon stress and your ability to recover and improve becomes heavily compromised.

-You may be training for the same accumulative time, but the travel time or the additional required shower time might just be what takes you over the edge.
+In the previous two scenarios, you may be training for the same accumulative time, but the travel time or the additional required shower time might just be what takes you over the edge.

 If you don’t have enough fuel in the car, you can’t go on a long journey without stopping for additional fuel.

-If your nutrition was at a sub optimal level, the drop off in energy and focus will be more rapid.
+If your nutrition was at a sub-optimal level, the drop off in energy and focus will be more rapid.